Corporation Street, Manchester: Demolition and reconstruction

 Victims of the bombing received a total of £1,145,971 in compensation from the Criminal Injuries Compensation Authority; one individual received £146,524, the largest amount awarded as a result of this incident.

 According to Home Office statistics, an estimated 400 businesses within half a mile (0.8 km) of the blast were affected, 40% of which did not recover.
-The heaviest damage was sustained by the three buildings closest to the bomb: Michael House, comprising the Marks & Spencer store and a six-storey office block; Longridge House, offices for Royal and Sun Alliance, an insurance company; and the Arndale Centre, a shopping mall.
+The heaviest damage was sustained by the three buildings closest to the bomb: Michael House, comprising the Marks and Spencer store and a six-storey office block; Longridge House, offices for Royal and Sun Alliance, an insurance company; and the Arndale Centre, a shopping mall.
 Michael House was deemed beyond economic repair and demolished.
-Marks & Spencer took the opportunity to acquire and demolish the adjacent Longridge House, using the enlarged site for the world's largest branch of Marks & Spencer.
+Marks and Spencer took the opportunity to acquire and demolish the adjacent Longridge House, using the enlarged site for the world's largest branch.
 Marks and Spencer's fortunes changed during construction, and Selfridges subsequently co-occupied the building.
-Marks & Spencer became tenants of part of the Lewis's store in the interval.
+Marks and Spencer became tenants of part of the Lewis's store in the interval.
 The frontage of the Arndale was badly damaged and was remodelled of that part of the city centre.

 The glass domes of the Corn Exchange and the Royal Exchange were blown in.
 The landlord of the Corn Exchange invoked a force majeure condition in the lease to evict all tenants, and the building was converted into a shopping centre.
 The dome of the Royal Exchange, home to the theatre, was found to have shifted in the blast; its repair and refurbishment took two and a half years.

 The possibility of taking the opportunity to rebuild parts of the city centre was raised within days of the bomb.
-On 26 June 1996, Michael Heseltine, the Deputy Prime Minister, announced an international competition for designs of the redevelopment of the bomb-affected area.
-Bids were received from 27 entrants, 5 of whom were invited to submit designs in a second round.
+On 26 June 1996, Michael Heseltine, the then Deputy Prime Minister, announced an international competition for designs of the redevelopment of the bomb-affected area.
+Bids were received from 27 entrants, five of whom were invited to submit designs in a second round.
 It was announced on 5 November 1996 that the winning design was one by a consortium headed by EDAW.

 Whether the bomb acted as a catalyst for development has polarised opinion.
-Chief Executive of Manchester City Council, Sir Howard Bernstein argued that regeneration of Manchester was already under way, as evidenced in the Manchester's newfound ambition to bid for the Olympics in 1992 and 1996.
-The Nynex Arena, Europe's largest arena at the time opened in 1995 and has since proved itself a successful venue.
+The then Chief Executive of Manchester City Council, Sir Howard Bernstein argued that regeneration of Manchester was already under way, as evidenced in the Manchester's newfound ambition to bid for the Olympics in 1992 and 1996.
+The NYNEX Arena (now Manchester Arena and Europe's largest arena at the time) opened in 1995 and has since proved itself a successful venue.

 Buildings and landmarks

 Manchester Arndale

-The main entrance to the Manchester Arndale is located on Corporation Street opposite the Wheel of Manchester.
+The main entrance to the Manchester Arndale is located on Corporation Street.
 A bridge crossing Corporation Street connects the Manchester Arndale to Selfridges.